dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 #### Naïve Windowed Aggregation

-Before explaining how DuckDB implements windowed aggregation, we need to take a short detour through how ordinary aggregates are implemented.
+Before explaining how DataMiner implements windowed aggregation, we need to take a short detour through how ordinary aggregates are implemented.
 Aggregate "functions" are implemented using three required operations and one optional operation:
 * *Initialize* - Creates a state that will be updated.